chandanaraj22/cloud-waf-project/docs/MASTER_ARCHITECTURE.md

 - A simple Flask-based web application
 - Represents a protected backend service
-- Used only to simulate realistic web traffic
+- Used to simulate realistic web traffic
 - Does not contain business-critical logic

-The application itself does not implement security logic.
+The application itself does not implement security mechanisms.

 ---

-### 3.4 Logging and Monitoring Layer
+### 3.4 Logging Layer (File-Based)

 Traffic and security events are logged for visibility and analysis.